 (1st Black Watch arriving at Farnborough railway station having marched from Aldershot)

-When the great war broke out the average age of a soldier in the British army was 27.
-This was how old Scott's mother Agnes was when he went to war.
+During the fighting of 1914 the average age of a private soldier in the British army was about 27.
+Scott's mother being far closer to this in age than himself.